Riot released Breeze with the Episode 2 ACT 3 update back in April. The presence of Breeze created huge debates within the VALORANT community.

 Omen’s lurking potential remains untouched even in such a colossal map.
 His Dark Cover is not better than the three Sky Smokes of Brimstone, but he can definitely cover up the choke points with ease.
 His Ultimate multiplies his lurking potential while his other ability Shourded Step, adds more to his functionality in Breeze.

 Although the recent meta suggests that we favor Astra over other Controllers, Breeze changes the equation drastically.
-Brimstone’s Sky Smokes is pretty powerful on the map.
-Skye Smokes lasts 19.25 seconds before disappearing, a relatively long time to execute carefully planned strategies.
+Brimstone’s Sky Smokes is pretty powerful on the map, and Skye Smokes lasts 19.25 seconds before disappearing, a relatively long time to execute carefully planned strategies.
 Except for the Stim Beacon, most of his abilities are suitable for post-plant scenarios.

 Astra is an excellent agent to pick if you play with a team and have the correct Agent Composition.
 However, in your regular matchmaking, it’s best to avoid Astra.
 Her abilities are super effective in other maps like Ascent or Haven; then again, Breeze is way too large to utilize those abilities efficiently.